LuisaGroup/practical-stylized/README.md

-# Practical Stilzed Nonlinear Monte Carlo Rendering
+# Practical Styliized Nonlinear Monte Carlo Rendering
-This is an early access version of the SIGGRAPH 2025 paper ["Practical Stilzed Nonlinear Monte Carlo Rendering](https://cs.uwaterloo.ca/~xtong/assets/pdf/practical-stylized.pdf)
+This is an early access version of the SIGGRAPH 2025 paper ["Practical Stylized Nonlinear Monte Carlo Rendering](https://cs.uwaterloo.ca/~xtong/assets/pdf/practical-stylized.pdf)
 ![](teaser-v2.jpeg)

 The code is based on [AkariRender](https://github.com/shiinamiyuki/akari_render).
 The main files are: